midonet/midonet/specs/2015.02/cluster_design.md

 - Efficient encoding and decoding.
 - Backwards compatible decoding of different versions of the schema.

-### MN State Propagation Cluster
+### MN State Propagation

-After Neutron high-level models have been imported/synced into low-level models and stored in MidoNet's backend storage, the Cluster needs to make this data available to:
+After Neutron high-level models have been imported/synced into low-level models and stored in MidoNet's backend storage, the cluster needs to make this data available to:
 - Agents, who need to retrieve low-level models for configuration and state, as well as subscribe to changes.